Sian Edwards

 Sian Edwards (born 27 August 1959) is an English conductor, best known as music director of English National Opera in the 1990s.

 Early life

 Sian Edwards was born in West Chiltington, West Sussex.
-She studied at the Royal Northern College of Music and later with the conductors Sir Charles Groves, Ilya Musin and Neeme Järvi.
+She studied at Oxford High School, England (and is still remembered by alumnae for her daring streak through her last school assembly) and then the Royal Northern College of Music and later with the conductors Sir Charles Groves, Ilya Musin and Neeme Järvi.
 She won first prize in the 1984 Leeds International Conducting Competition, on the strength of which she was engaged for concerts with a number of British orchestras.